Our Story is Your Story

 The Irony of Modernity and Innovation: Some Things Will Never Change

-So, Eddie’s vision is of a time when the relationship between practitioner and client was an extension of the community in which both resided.
-Truly, this is a “throwback” idea.
-However, many are surprised to know that Eddie’s perspective is actually rooted in one of the most modern and advanced mindsets of business management and systems thinking.
+Eddie’s vision is of a time when the relationship between practitioner and client was viewed as an integral part of the community.
+Truly, a “throwback” way of thinking, many are surprised to know that Eddie’s perspective is actually rooted in one of the most modern most advanced mindsets of business management and systems thinking.

-Renowned academics and authors like Peter Senge (creator of the learning organization) and Hubert Joly, the former CEO of Best Buy (famous for resurrecting Best Buy from the tangles of modern society), whole heartedly agree with Eddie’s perspective and his approach.
-In fact, Senge and Joly would even say that Eddie’s vision for UCCA is far ahead of its time as so many service providers are slow to adapt to the new marketplace—a marketplace that requires businesses to be what Joly described as a “purposeful human organization” (p.
+Renowned academics and authors like Peter Senge (creator of the learning organization) and Hubert Joly, the former CEO of Best Buy (famous for resurrecting the iconic brand), wholeheartedly agree with Eddie’s perspective and approach.
+In fact, Senge and Joly would even say Eddie’s vision for UCCA is far ahead of its time as so many service providers are slow to adapt to the new marketplace—a marketplace that requires businesses to be what Joly described as a “purposeful human organization” (p.
 76).

-In his book The Heart of Business (2021), Joly wrote of modern businesses needing to develop a “noble purpose” because it inspires and guides people to perform with greater ambition—and, importantly, greater buy-in to the organization's mission and vision.
+In his book The Heart of Business (2021), Joly wrote of modern businesses needing to develop a “noble purpose.”
+Of which is incredibly important, because such purpose inspires and guides people to perform with greater devotion and buy-in to an organization's mission and vision.

 We don't ask that you merely believe in what we do . . .
 We ask that you experience what we do.

-And then, we won't need to ask you to believe because the greatest outcome a counselor can provide isn't your belief in the counselor but you growing belief in yourself.
+And then, we won't need to ask you to believe, because the greatest outcome a counselor can provide isn't your belief in the counselor but the growing belief you have in yourself.